 There is a reliance on this text output being consistent within future versions of TrackVis.
 Due to the potential for version upgrades used by the rendering pipeline, CRUSH evaluates the version of utilities integrated in the pipeline and warns if the version of the utility is different than what was used for testing.
-This is intended to warn the user in the event the search terms used during regular expression evaluation need to but updated.
+This is intended to warn the user in the event the search terms used during regular expression evaluation need to be updated.

 System Architecture